What are your Duties and Responsibilities as a Business Sponsor in the Netherlands?

 • Since April 2024, Recognized Sponsors must keep extra records.
 Discover which ones here.

 Relevant information needs to be reported within 28 days after the event, in case of a change of address of the administration, within 14 days.
 The obligations apply to both the sponsor and the employee.
-The employee will only be addressed if the sponsor does not adhere to his obligation to provide information.

 Obligation to Keep and Retain Records: Up to 5 Years